MUbarak123-56/fpl_team_optimization/README.md

 - Environment Setup

 ### Terminal

+#### D-Wave's GitHub Codespace

+If you are going to run the code on D-Wave's GitHub Codespace, just type in the following command below:

+      python squad_selection.py

+#### Local Machine

 If you are going to run the code on your local machine, make sure to adhere to the following steps:
 - Fork this repository
 - Use the following command in your local terminal to clone the repo: